 In this course, students will learn both expenditure side and revenue side analyses of public finance theory.
+Topics include impact of public debt, sustainability, public capital and growth, public goods, taxation and efficiency/income distribution, amongst others.

 The World and the SDGs